snl-dakota/dakota/docs/user/usingdakotagui/chartreuse/ChartreuseWorkflow.rst

    :alt: responseCompare node

-Note that there is no need to configure the responseCompare node before running (although there are a number of useful configuration options available for each composite plotter node).
-The composite plotter node will automatically iterate through your HDF5 file and produce the appropriate number of plots to represent your Dakota study data.
+Note that there is no need to configure the responseCompare node before running (although there are a number of useful configuration options available for each megaplotter node).
+The megaplotter node will automatically iterate through your HDF5 file and produce the appropriate number of plots to represent your Dakota study data.

 Running this workflow will generate a number of .plot files in your workflow's run directory - one .plot file per response.